SoCraTesUK/socrates-uk/index.md

 ### What is SoCraTes?

-A retreat for open-minded craftspeople who strive to improve their craft and the software industry as a whole.SoCraTes UK attracts Software Craftsmanship thought leaders and software craftsmen from all over the world.
+SoCraTes UK is a non-profit, **international Software Craftsmanship retreat** for open-minded craftspeople who strive to improve their craft and the software industry as a whole, organised by the London Software Craftsmanship Community (LSCC).
+The conference attracts Software Craftsmanship thought leaders and software craftspeople from all over the world.

+Like its [counterpart in Germany][SoCraTes Germany], SoCraTes UK is totally community-focused.
+It's a great opportunity to speak to and code with many like-minded and talented developers in a very relaxed and beautiful [countryside hotel in the Cotswolds][Farncombe Gallery]. **The conference itself is free.** The only thing you pay for is the hotel.

+The gathering runs from **Thursday 12th June** to **Sunday 15th June**.
+The unconference itself will start on the evening of the **Thursday** until the evening of the **Saturday**.

+* We'll run a **group discussion** on Thursday evening, talking about an issue relevant to all of us.

+* On Friday and Saturday, we'll run an **open space**, in which every attendee is welcome and encouraged to propose talks, discussions, workshops or whatever else they choose to further every attendee's knowledge and understanding of creating and maintaining software.

-The gathering will happen from the evening of **Thursday 12th June** until the evening of **Saturday 14th**.
-On **Sunday 15th**, weather allowing, we will have a nice long walk around the beautiful English countryside or we will have a code retreat.
+* On **Sunday 15th**, weather allowing, we will have a nice long walk around the beautiful English countryside, or a code retreat.

+### Registration

 Before registering, make sure you understand the [accommodation cost details][Details].
 Deposits are **non-refundable**.